UN: Millions driven from homes in 2020 despite COVID crisis

 The report said that at the end of last year there were 5.7 million Palestinians, 3.9 million Venezuelans and an additional 20.7 million refugees from various other countries displaced abroad.
 Another 48 million people were internally displaced in their own countries.
 Some 4.1 million more sought asylum.

-Turkey, a neighbor of Syria, has taken in the most refugees in absolute numbers — 3.7 million — a figure more that twice that of the No. 2 host country, Colombia, which borders Venezuela.
+Turkey, a neighbor of Syria, has taken in the most refugees in absolute numbers — 3.7 million.
+The figure is more that twice that of the No. 2 host country, Colombia, which borders Venezuela.
 Afghanistan's neighbor Pakistan was third.

-UNHCR said now 1% of all humanity is displaced, and there are twice as many forcibly displaced people than a decade ago.
-Some 42% of them were aged under 18, and nearly 1 million babies were born as refugees between 2018 and 2020.
+David Miliband, president and CEO of the International Rescue Committee, said the UNHCR counts should be “a wake up call for the international community.”
+He appealed in particular to the European Union.

-“Many of them may remain refugees for years to come,” it said.
+“The triple threat of conflict, climate change and COVID-19 continues to destroy lives and livelihoods, demanding a truly global response,” Miliband said.
+“As one of the world’s wealthiest and most stable regions, the EU can and must be at the forefront of these efforts.”

 Comments